Disciplinary investigations – when can you suspend an employee?

 5. Provide the employee with a point of contact.

-If you would like to discuss the content of this article with one of our lawyers, please contact firstname.lastname@example.org or call on 0207 388 1658
+If you would like to discuss the content of this article with one of our lawyers and dental solicitors, please contact firstname.lastname@example.org or call on 0207 388 1658

 Laura Pearce, Senior Solicitor